lundi 1 juillet 2024

 If we look at the form of a Tibetan sādhana, the ritual acts (the first meaning of karma) are fully described in Tibetan, but captured in Sanskrit mantra formulas so as to produce the right effect, together with a consecrated hand gesture (mudrā).
 Moreover the mantras to be recited remain in Sanskrit, in the original divine language of its first utterance.
 By carrying out the ritual properly, the creative power of the Sanskrit mantras allow practitioners to (re)create the pure realm (maṇḍala) of the deity and access pure vision or sacred outlook (t. dag snang).
 “Conceptual” ritual gestures, words and thoughts are transformed (empty and luminous), to make them compatible with the eternal pure (nonconceptual) realm of saṃbhogakāya and its entities.
 The two (samayavatta and jñānasattva), conceptual and nonconceptual are united.

 This notion of the creative power of words can be found back too in other traditions.
 The word Abracadabra comes from the Arameic, and is often (wrongly) translated as “As I speak I create”, but this seems to be folk etymology.
 The Roman scholar Serenus Sammonicus (early 3rd century AD) used "Abracadabra" in his "Liber Medicinalis".
 In this book he prescribes to write out the word repeatedly, removing one letter each time, until the letter A, to form a triangle shape.
 This amulet was then worn by the patient as a cure for their ailments.
-Possibly an allegorical use of amulets?
+Possibly an allegorical use of amulets, or "placebo effect"?

 Another folk etymology word is Hocus Pocus (Pilatus Pas).
 Following this etymology "Hoc est corpus meum" (This is my body) pronounced during Latin mass became “Hocus Pocus”, and "sub Pontio Pilato passus est" (suffered under Pontius Pilate) became “Pilatus Pas”.
 Probably a joke, but it shows that Divine words of creation, here to realize the consubstantiation, can be creatively used for other purposes, often magical.
 If he indeed did, Jesus probably pronounced these words in Aramaic, which would then have been first translated into Greek and then into Latin.
 The original Aramaeic seems not to be required for its efficiency during the consubstantiation.

 Buddhist Tantras were a way to integrate these older traditions and to have them pronounced and authenticated by the Buddha appearing as a Buddhist deity, and to use mantras not only for “higher status”, but for Deification and Buddhafication as well, and to consecrate the Vajra Body, including through mantric power.
 These practices really took off when the Buddhist scholastic nominalism of Madhyamaka definitely lost out to Yogācāra.
-A similar phenomenon happened took place in Europe during approximately the same period.
+A similar phenomenon took place in Europe during approximately the same period.

 "The attitude of the first Christians towards [conjuring formulas] is relatively ambiguous.
 The Copts of Egypt commonly used them to drive out demons and cure illnesses, and the structural form they gave them has hardly changed to this day.
 Origen does not take a position: he merely considers that an incantation translated into another language loses its power.
 Saint Augustine and Saint John Chrysostom denounced those who used enchantments to heal illnesses, although the latter did not deny the efficacy of the name of Jesus and the virtue of the sign of the cross in healing wounds.
 Severe condemnations of these practices were issued by Eligius (St Eloi) at the Council of Noyon and repeated by the Council of Rome in 721.